Composer/Lyricist: “Campbell’s…songs live and breathe what’s happening around Shakespeare’s characters.” –Warren Gerds, WeAreGreenbay.com

 Interdisciplinary Theatre Studies from the University of Wisconsin- Madison English Department, where he teaches students in Shakespeare, dramatic literature, and written composition.
 He owns an MA in Arts & Creative Enterprise through the Bolz Center for Arts Administration within the UW-Madison School of Business, an M.Litt from

 Mary Baldwin University’s Shakespeare and Performance program and a BA in English from the

 His research examines the materiality and performance of musical instruments in plays.
 He writes on contemporary and historical actor-musicianship as well as art at the convergence of folklore, song, and embodied performance.
 His dissertation examines traditional musical instruments on twentieth-century Irish stages with an eye towards creating more complete scholarship on folk instruments and more engaging productions of Irish dramatic texts.

 As an actor, music director, composer, and director, Campbell seeks out classical script adaptations, new work development, devised theatre, and musical theatre experiments.
 His performance and production interests include heightened language plays, new adaptations of myth and epic, and actor-musician pieces.
 He has performed with professional theatre companies across the Midwest and East Coast and collaborated with International touring companies.
 Scott enjoys ongoing professional relationships with the

 Ohio Shakespeare Festival and

 He won the Lyman S.V.
-Judson & Ellen Mackechnie Judson Graduate Student Award in the Creative Arts in 2018 and his music and lyric compositions have earned recognition from the Cleveland Critics Circle (2019), the Milwaukee Journal Sentinel (2017) among others.
+Judson & Ellen Mackechnie Judson Graduate Student Award in the Creative Arts in 2018.
+He was a UW-Madison Honored Instructor in Fall 2022.
+His full-length play Seven for a Secret was a finalist for the 2022 Wisconsin Wrights New Play Festival, and his music and lyric compositions have earned recognition from the Cleveland Critics Circle (2019) and the Milwaukee Journal Sentinel (2017) among others.